Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/linux-zip-files.md

 ## Linux zip options

-So far, we have seen the `-r` option to add files in a folder recursively.
+So far, we have seen the `-r` option to recursively add files in a folder.

 As you may know, there are multiple compressions levels for zip files.
 The default one is `deflate`.
 But we can also zip files using the `bzip2` compression.

-To use a different compression method, we can pass the `-Z` option.
+We can pass the `-Z` option to use a different compression method.

 ```bash
 zip -r -Z bzip2 archive my_directory